Electrical safety

 Follow our top tips to avoid dangers in your home:

-• Test your smoke alarm on a regular basis, just in case there’s an electrical fire
+- Test your smoke alarm regularly, just in case there’s an electrical fire

 Register your appliances for added safety